-1.2 Basis of preparation and changes in accounting policies
+1.2 Basis of preparation

-These financial statements have been prepared in accordance with the International Financial Reporting for Small and Medium sized Entities (IFRS for SME's) issued by the International Accounting Standards Board.
+These financial statements have been prepared in accordance with the International Financial Reporting Standard for Small and Medium - sized Entities (IFRS for SMEs) issued by the International Accounting Standards Board.
 The financial statements have been prepared on the historical cost basis and incorporate the principle policies set out below.

-All monetary information and figures presented in these financial statements are stated in South African Rands (ZAR) which is the Company's functional currency.
+All monetary information and figures presented in these financial statements are stated in South African Rands (ZAR) which is the company's functional currency.